Sorana Cîrstea: 2014: Injuries and Fed Cup success

-At the US Open, Cîrstea easily beat Heather Watson in the first round 6–1, 6–1.
+At the US Open, Cîrstea easily beat Heather Watson in the first round.
 In the second round, Cîrstea lost to seventh seed Eugenie Bouchard.
-At the Guangzhou International Open, she lost in the first round to qualifier Petra Martić 6–7, 1–6.
+At the Guangzhou International Open, she lost in the first round to qualifier Petra Martić.
 At the Wuhan Open, Cîrstea lost in the first round of qualifying to top seed Zarina Diyas.
 Cîrstea's final tournament of the year was the China Open where she fell in the first round of qualifying to ninth seed Ajla Tomljanović.

 At the end of the year, Cîrstea claimed that she had persistent small injuries particularly afflicting her shoulder.

 Cîrstea ended 2014 ranked 93 in her seventh straight top-100 season.

 2015: Out of the top 100

 Cîrstea was scheduled to start her season off at the Shenzhen Open, but she withdrew due to a shoulder injury.
 Her first tournament of the year was at the Australian Open.
 She lost in the first round to qualifier Alexandra Panova.
 As a result, Cîrstea fell out of the top 100 for the first time since 2008.

 In February, Cîrstea competed at the Dow Corning Tennis Classic, a $100k event located in Midland, Michigan.
 As the second seed, Cîrstea was defeated in the first round by American Jessica Pegula.
-During March, Cîrstea played at the Miami Masters.
-Despite getting a wildcard to be in the main draw, Christina McHale beat her in the first round.
-The week after Miami, Cîrstea stayed in Florida to play at the USTA Pro Circuit Event in Osprey, Florida.
-She lost in the first round in straight sets to Danka Kovinić.
+During March, Cîrstea played at the Miami Open.
+Getting a wildcard for the main draw, Christina McHale beat her in the first round.
+Cîrstea stayed in Florida to play at the USTA Pro Circuit Event in Osprey where she lost in the first round to Danka Kovinić, in straight sets.

 Cîrstea competed next at the Copa Colsanitas.
 Her woes continued as she suffered another first round loss, this time at the hands of eighth seed Irina Falconi.
 However, partnering with Yaroslava Shvedova in doubles, she won her first match of the year by beating Mandy Minella/Olga Savchuk in the first round.
 Then, they lost to the eventual champions Paula Cristina Gonçalves/Beatriz Haddad Maia of Brazil in the quarterfinals.
-In May, Cîrstea traveled to France to compete at the Open Engie Saint-Gaudens, an $60k event where she lost in the first round in three sets to Wang Yafan.
-With the French Open starting on Sunday, May twenty-fourth, Cîrstea traveled to Paris to play qualifying in order to qualify for the main draw.
+In May, Cîrstea traveled to France to compete at the Open Saint-Gaudens, an $60k event where she lost in the first round in three sets to Wang Yafan.
+With the French Open starting on Sunday, May 24th, Cîrstea traveled to Paris to play qualifying in order to qualify for the main draw.
 She won both of her qualifying matches to get to the final round of qualifying.
 Unfortunately, she suffered a straight set loss in the final round of qualifying to Verónica Cepede Royg.
 Due to not qualifying for the French Open, Cîrstea broke her streak of main draw appearances dating back to the 2008 Australian Open.